Mahadev Bajgai: Electoral history

-He was elected to the Mayor of Lamki Chuha Municipality in Nepalese local elections, 2017.
+He was elected to the Mayor of Lamki Chuha Municipality in the 2017 Nepalese local elections.
 He lost the 2022 Nepalese local elections for the post of Mayor of Lamki Chuha Municipality.

 Nepalese local elections, 2017

-He has been elected to the Mayor of Lamkichuha Municipality in Nepalese local elections, 2017 defeating Bhakta Bahadur Thapa, Nepali Congress candidate by the margin of 667 votes.
+He has been elected to the Mayor of Lamkichuha Municipality in the 2017 Nepalese local elections defeating Bhakta Bahadur Thapa, Nepali Congress candidate by the margin of 667 votes.

 2022 Nepalese local elections

-In 2022 Nepalese local elections, Mahadev Bajgain lost the election with Sushila Shahi.
-Susila Shahi was a mayor candidate from the Alliance of 5 Political Parties that are Nepali Congress, CPN (Maoist Centre), CPN (Unified Socialist),People's Socialist Party, Nepal and Rastriya Janamorcha.
+In the 2022 Nepalese local elections, Mahadev Bajgain lost the election with Sushila Shahi.
+Susila Shahi was a mayor candidate from the Alliance of 5 Political Parties that are Nepali Congress, CPN (Maoist Centre), CPN (Unified Socialist), People's Socialist Party, Nepal and Rastriya Janamorcha.
 Mahadev Bajgain was believed to be a strongest Candidate but he became the Victim of Alliance of 5 Political Party.
 CPN-UML Kailali District Committee Chairman Ratan Bahadur Thapa was removed from the post of Party District Chairman for playing a role in defeating the party’s official candidate Bajgain in the local elections.